-Eight variants with no or reduced currents as homomers produced currents with altered voltage sensitivity of activation on coexpression (Fig. 3B and Supplementary Table 4).
+Eight variants with no or reduced currents as homomers produced currents with altered voltage sensitivity of activation upon co-expression (Figure 3B, Supplementary Table 4).
 The voltage dependence of the heterozygous channels was better fit with Boltzmann equation with two rather than with one component.
-The component that activated at more hyperpolarized voltages had a $V{1/2}$ similar to that of wild-type channels (Supplementary Table 4), consistent with these currents being produced by a mixed population of wild-type homomers and wild-type/mutant dimers.
+The component that activated at more hyperpolarised voltages had a $V{1/2}$ similar to that of WT channels (Supplementary Table 4), consistent with these currents being produced by a mixed population of WT homomers and WT/mutant dimers.

-For all variants with a shift in the voltage dependence of activation, the $V{1/2}$ of the simulated heterozygous channel was less positive than that of the homomeric mutant channel, except for the F297S variant that showed a greater shift in the $V{1/2}$ in simulated heterozygous than in homomeric form (Fig. 3E and Supplementary Table 4).
-For 23 variants, the $V{1/2}$ was positive to the voltage set as a cut-off for assigning pathogenicity in homomeric conditions.
+For all variants with a shift in the voltage dependence of activation, the $V{1/2}$ of the simulated heterozygous channel was less positive than that of the homomeric mutant channel, except for the F297S variant that showed a greater shift in the $V{1/2}$ in simulated heterozygous than in homomeric form (Figure 3E, Supplementary Table 4).
+For 23 variants the $V{1/2}$ was positive to the voltage set as a cut-off for assigning pathogenicity in homomeric conditions.
 This suggests that in heterozygous conditions the current amplitude is significantly reduced at physiological voltages.
-For 12 variants, the voltage dependence in simulated heterozygous conditions was wild-type-like.
+For 12 variants the voltage dependence in simulated heterozygous conditions was WT-like.